Francisco de la Lastra: Biography

 On March 14, 1814, he was chosen Supreme Director of Chile and promoted to full colonel.
 He governed with this title until July 23, 1814.
 He then was forced to sign the Treaty of Lircay with the Spanish and to change back the flag created by Carrera to the Spanish flag.
 He was deposed as a consequence of this event.
 At this point Carrera came back to Santiago and started his second (third for some authorities) dictatorship.
 After the defeat of Rancagua, on October 2, 1814, Francisco de la Lastra was taken prisoner and sent to Juan Fernández Islands (a group of islands located west to América) where he suffered many privations.

-He was liberated after the victory of Chacabuco, re-entered the service, and, after attaining the rank of colonel, was for the second time appointed (in 1817) governor and general commander of the navy at Valparaiso.
+He was liberated after the victory of Chacabuco, re-entered the service, and, after attaining the rank of colonel, was for the second time appointed (in 1817) governor and general commander of the navy at Valparaíso.
 In 1823 he was promoted to Intendant of Santiago and Privy Councillor.
 As such, he became temporary Supreme Director, from December 30, 1823 until January 3, 1824, while the proprietary, General Ramon Freire, was away.
 In the same year he was commissioned by the government to arrange and organize the navy.

-In 1825 he was appointed for the third time governor of Valparaiso.
+In 1825 he was appointed for the third time governor of Valparaíso.
 In 1829 he was charged with the general inspection of the army, and soon afterward appointed minister of war and the navy, with the charge of reorganizing the navy.
 That year he attained the rank of Navy Captain and Brigade General.
 He participated in the Chilean Civil War of 1829.